 - Install Pipeline Referencing for Server.

-- Deploy your ALRS geodatabase to an enterprise geodatabase.
+- Deploy your LRS geodatabase to an enterprise geodatabase.

-- Publish a map service that contains the event layers to edit via ArcGIS Server (enabling the Pipeline Referencing for Server linear referencing capability).
+- Publish a map service from ArcMap that contains the event layers to edit via ArcGIS Server (enabling the Pipeline Referencing for Server linear referencing capability).

 - Deploy Event Editor.